-As well as responding to large-scale conflicts like the Syria crisis or natural disasters like Cyclone Pam in Vanuatu, we also respond to approximately 30 smaller or overlooked emergencies every year.
+As well as responding to large-scale conflicts like the Syria crisis or natural disasters like the earthquakes in Nepal, we also respond to approximately 30 smaller emergencies every year.
 Often these crises receive little or no media attention, but our emergency teams are among the first to arrive on the scene, and stay on to help people rebuild their lives.

 More than 150,000 refugees, fleeing insecurity and violence in northern Nigeria, are now living in the Diffa region of Niger.

 The conflict in northern Nigeria is causing a regional humanitarian crisis.
 Nigerians are fleeing to Diffa, an area already suffering from chronic food insecurity with over half of the population in need of support, including 110,000 people who are severely food insecure.
 Across Niger, 3.6 million people in Niger are at risk of food insecurity; about 2.7 million people will be severely food insecure during the lean season (May to September).
 Nearly 100,000 severely malnourished children have been admitted to therapeutic feeding centres nationwide since the beginning of the year.
 The influx of refugees and returnees has made it even more difficult to share the scarce resources.
 About 80% of the displaced are women and children.

 CARE has been working in Diffa for many years.
 We were one of a handful of agencies working in the region when the crisis escalated towards the end of 2014.
 Our teams are distributing food, drinking water, hygiene kits, household supplies and cash grants to vulnerable people.
 So far, we’ve helped 72,000 people since August 2014 and are scaling up our response to meet the growing needs.